Bruno-SSC/Tetrack/commit_log.md

     came back to this project after almost 2 years. com8
-    Erased a whole lot of bad code and started refactoring the card-list/card components.
+    Erased a whole lot of bad code and started refactoring the card-list/card components. com9
+    Desktop styling is basically done, started working in the mobile.
+Changed the list layout and started the card but i'm only starting.
+    I'm worrying about what can I share between them.
+Now I'm basically moving all the current style for width above $tablet_bp, copy/paste it back and making changes as necessary.